 St Lucia is quite close to the equator, so it doesn’t have very well defined seasons.
-One thing you can count on though, is that it will always be hot.
-June to November are generally the hottest months, reaching temperatures of up to 30°C. January & February are the coldest months in the early-mid 20s, which is much more my speed!
+One thing you can count on though is that it will always be hot.
+June to November are generally their hottest months, reaching temperatures of up to 30°C. January & February are the coldest months in the early-mid 20s, which if you ask me, is still pretty glorious.

-St Lucia’s main airport is Hewanorra International Airport which is located at Vieux Fort at the south of the island.
+St Lucia’s main airport is Hewanorra International Airport, located at Vieux Fort at the south of the island.
 From the UK the flight is just under 9 hours.
 (If you can, try and sit on the left side of the plane.
 You fly down the west coast of the island before you land, giving you a stunning welcome to the island with a glorious view of the Pitons).

-As you’d expect, St Lucia has no form of tube or metro system.
-The only way to get to where your staying is by a private transfer, or hiring a car for the duration of your stay.
-Some hotels and resorts offer a private transfer service, so make sure you check when you book.
+As you’d expect, St Lucia doesn’t have much in the way of public transport.
+The only way to get to where your staying is by a private transfer or hiring a car for the duration of your stay.
+Some hotels and resorts do offer a private transfer service, so make sure you check when you book.
 But if not, a quick google search will provide you with loads of different options (including helicopter transfer if you want to arrive in style).
-There are some buses in the more populated part of the island like Castries, but in the more isolated parts you’d definitely need a taxi or car to be able to get anywhere.
+There are some buses in the more populated part of the island like Castries, but in the more isolated parts, you’ll definitely need a taxi or car to be able to get anywhere.

 Most of the luxury villas and resorts are on the west coast of the island for the beautiful sunset views.

-That’s where the more beautiful parts of St Lucia are, and of course, the glorious sunsets.
-We stayed at St James Club Morgan Bay which was wonderful (I’ll do a separate review of our resort soon).
-It’s in its own little cove towards the north of the island, and with the amount of entertainment, activities, and excursions, we only left the hotel twice in 12 days.
+The west coast is where the more beautiful parts of St Lucia are, and of course, the glorious sunsets.
+We stayed at St James Club Morgan Bay which was wonderful.
+It’s in its own little cove in the north-west of the island, and with the amount of entertainment, activities, and excursions, we only left the hotel twice in 12 days.

 There are a couple of Sandals resorts too, one in Castries and one in Rodney Bay.
 And not forgetting the luxurious Jade Mountain, which is set further south.
 This hotel is made entirely out of marble, and each room has a spectacular view of the Pitons from a private infinity pool (I know right!?).
-Apparently the entire hotel is made out of marble, which is just all the instagram goals – I NEED to stay there!

 There’s also Sugar Beach Viceroy Resort which is set in-between the Pitons.
 We visited their beach on one of our excursions and it looked so stunning.

-If you’re looking for something different, there are plenty of beautiful villas available for rent along the west coast.
-But obviously you’d need to rent a car and cook for yourselves.
+If you’re looking for something different, there are also plenty of beautiful villas available for rent along the west coast.
+But, obviously you’d need to rent a car and cook for yourselves.

 In pretty much any picture you’ll see of St Lucia you’ll see two steep volcanic mountains, called the Pitons.
 The Gros Piton is 771 metres (2,530ft) high, and the Petit Piton is 743 metres (2438ft) high.

 I’m unsure if there is a way to visit Marigot Bay by car, as both times we visited by boat.
 Marigot Bay seemed to offer mainly hotels, private villas (a few owned by celebrities), and boats.
 Marigot Bay not only is a gorgeous, picturesque destination, but it’s actually what’s known as a hurricane hole.
-When that happens, boats are stored in Marigot bay to protect them from the winds of a hurricane.
+When there’s a hurricane, boats are stored in Marigot bay because it can protect them from the strong winds.

 Similar to Marigot Bay, Rodney Bay is basically just a marina with a lot of gorgeous boats.
 There are a couple of resorts and some luxury villas there.
-It was nice to say we’d been but I didn’t see a whole lot to do there as we only went to board a catamaran as part of our hotel excursion, but it would be a lovely place to stay for sure.
+I didn’t see a whole lot to do there as we only went to board a catamaran as part of our hotel excursion, but it would be a lovely place to stay for sure.

 Waterfall & Volcanic Mud Bath – Joy’s Cruises

-At our resort, there were some reps from a cruise company selling their services.
-They were from Joy’s Cruises, which was a trip to the volcanic mud baths, waterfall, and snorkelling among other things.
+At our resort, there were some reps from a cruise company selling their services on the beach.
+They were from Joy’s Cruises, who offer a trip to the volcanic mud baths, a waterfall, and snorkelling, among other things.
 He told us that it’s the best excursion for a St Lucia honeymoon, and they they were rated the #1 cruise on TripAdvisor (we checked, and it was).
-The trip cost $75pp which was very reasonable compared to what the hotel was offering, so we booked.
+The trip cost $75pp which was very reasonable compared to a similar excursion to what the hotel was offering, so we booked.

-Now, the account of this trip will depend on who you ask.
+Now, the review of this excursion will depend on who you ask.
 My husband loved it, but me….not so much.
-We left at 8.30am and boarded the speedboat down the west coast of the island to Soufrière.
-I’m normally fine with boats, in fact it’s usually my preferred form of travel, but I absolutely hated the speedboat.
-It was very fast, and bumpy, and genius here decided to sit at the front of the boat where most of the impact hit.
+We left at 8.30 am and boarded the speedboat down the west coast of the island to Soufrière.
+I’m normally fine with boats, in fact, it’s usually my preferred form of travel, but I absolutely hated the speedboat.
+It was very fast and bumpy, and genius here decided to sit at the front of the boat where most of the impact hit.

-We then took a cramped and non-AC’d minibus to the mud baths, which were actually quite good.
-They were quite crowded though so we couldn’t spend as much time there as we wanted to.
-Also if you have sunburn it kills like a bitch.
+We then took a cramped (and non-AC’d) minibus to the mud baths, which were actually quite good.
+They were crowded though so we couldn’t spend as much time there as we wanted to which was a shame.
+Also, if you have sunburn it kills like a bitch.
 The mud is supposed to make you look 10 years younger, and although it’d be kinda weird if I came out looking 17, it did make my skin feel very soft.
-We then went to wash the mud off at a waterfall.
+After that, we all then went to wash the mud off at a waterfall.

 We then went to Joy’s house for a buffet lunch which was lovely.
-After that we took the boat again down to the beach in between the Pitons where my husband did some snorkelling.
-He said that that was his highlight of the entire trip.
+After that, we took the boat again down to the beach in between the Pitons where everyone spent an hour snorkelling.
+My husband said that that was his highlight of the entire trip.
 I can only just barely swim, so snorkelling wasn’t my thing whatsoever.
-Instead, I did some sunbathing on the beach.
-We were there for an hour, then we sailed back to the resort.
+Instead, I did some sunbathing on the beach (at the aforementioned Sugar Beach Resort).
+Once everyone was finished, then we sailed back to the resort.

-On the trip back, the crew brought out the beers and rum punch.
-I’ve honestly got no clue how people were like “oh yeah let’s chill with a beer” when I was there clutching on for dear life.
-I wouldn’t say I didn’t enjoy it, but I wouldn’t do it again, but my husband absolutely loved the whole day though, so if you’re into this kind of thing I think you’ll enjoy it.
-But, if you get quite anxious, and aren’t really into activities and excursions with a group of people you don’t know, it’s probably not for you.
+On the trip back, the crew brought out the beers and rum punch…on a speedboat.
+I honestly have no clue how people were like “oh yeah let’s chill with a beer” when I was there clutching onto the railings for dear life.
+I wouldn’t say I didn’t enjoy it, but I wouldn’t do it again.
+My husband absolutely loved the whole day though, so if you’re into this kind of thing I think you’ll enjoy it.
+But, if you get anxious easily and aren’t really into activities and excursions with a group of people you don’t know, it’s probably not for you.